 Identification, Recording, and Analysis of Archaeological Materials

-As this course is part of a short and intensive programme, one hundred percent student attendance is required in this course.
+- As this course is part of a short and intensive program, one hundred percent student attendance is required in this course.
 Students who do not present a written medical excuse for any absence may face expulsion from the course.

 - Raw Lithic Material for Flint Knapping